 What’s a Minimum Viable Product?

 Minimum viable products (MVPs) are small, working increments of the new product or service a business wants to provide, and they are helpful when studying the market.
 It’s the most basic, yet still functioning, action that can show the customer what the product or service is offering.
-An MVP is minimal, meaning there’s no extra features, and it’s viable, which means it can work as is.
+An MVP is minimal, meaning there are no extra features, and it’s viable, which means it can work as is.
 That’s a simple explanation, but the concept goes much deeper than that.
 There are a lot of things to plan and think about before you implement these methods into your business model.
+MVP is also a part of the project planning when estimating software budget.

 4 things to consider for your MVP: